 A CITY CHARTER AMENDMENT FOR PACIFIC GROVE

-Our City Charter Amendment, drafted last year, anticipated this exact kind of City Council self-dealing and was designed specifically to prevent it.
-That is why the amendment requires voter approval of City Council pay and benefits only at general municipal elections, where voter participation is highest and ballot measure costs are negligible.
+Our City Charter Amendment anticipated this exact kind of City Council self-dealing and was designed specifically to prevent it.
+That is why the amendment requires voter approval of City Council pay and benefits only at general municipal elections, where voter participation is highest, and ballot measure costs are negligible.

 In August 2025, we specifically requested that the referendum measure (Measure C) be placed on the November 2026 ballot and stated that a Charter Amendment was necessary to prevent future self-dealing.
 Mayor Smith and the Council ignored our request.